 9. Show off your skills

 There are shared opinions about “Skills” – especially due to the well-known ‘endorsements’.
-Endorsements are a great way to create an overview of your competencies for visitors, while Skills works well with LinkedIn’s search function and should be thought of as keywords.
+Endorsements are a great way to create an overview of your competencies for visitors, while skills work well with LinkedIn’s search function and should be thought of as keywords.

 Tip: Only select the most relevant skills that you would like to emphasize, and remember that you are always able to edit the order of which your skills appear, delete, and add new ones.